 After you have reached a critical mass of followers, it’s time to implement your lead-generation strategy.
 Yes, you need to post more often (most blogs don’t have sufficient frequency), but you also need to post premium content that demonstrates your expertise in your field.

 Indeed, premium content (e.g. white papers, infographics, and videos) that you or your company has created, is the best content to post on social networks.
 This premium content establishes you as a thought leader and shows your network that you are the go-to person if and when they have questions.

 You should be creating a dialogue, not a monologue.
 If you’re posting and no one is engaging, that’s a one-way conversation— and you shouldn’t be surprised when it doesn’t work very well.
 It’s called social media because it’s where people get social… they engage, they interact, they discuss.
 Think back to your college days for this metaphor: Don’t create a lecture hall, but a discussion section.

-You can be a superstar in your use of social media— turning monologues into dialogues and using premium content to establish yourself or your brand as a thought leader.
+You can be a superstar in using social media— turning monologues into dialogues and using premium content to establish yourself or your brand as a thought leader.
 Follow our plan here and watch your star rise.